UCLNatSci/2024/NSCI0035/_sources/PhilosophyOfPhysics.md

 The role of the observer in quantum mechanics has profound epistemological implications.
 The Copenhagen interpretation positions the observer as central to the collapse of the wavefunction, raising questions about the relationship between knowledge and reality.
 Michel Bitbol and proponents of QBism argue that quantum mechanics describes the observer’s knowledge or beliefs rather than an objective reality.

-This observer-dependence has been criticized as overly subjective, with philosophers like Einstein and Schrödinger advocating for interpretations that preserve objectivity.
+This observer-dependence has been criticised as overly subjective, with philosophers like Einstein and Schrödinger advocating for interpretations that preserve objectivity.
 Contemporary debates continue to explore the epistemological consequences of quantum mechanics, particularly in relation to information-based interpretations like Quantum Darwinism.

 ---